April 24, 2021

 Created by the Environmental Protection Agency, the Energy Star rating is an indicator of energy efficiency of a product.
 It involves ensuring that the product adheres to a set of requirements, which are tested in a lab environment by a neutral third party.
 Products which satisfy these criteria are marked with the blue “Energy Star” logo which defines them as dependable and energy efficient products.

 The government has laid down standards for energy efficiency of products.
 The SEER rating was expected to be minimum of 10 prior to 2006 and was subsequently revised to 13 and 14 in 2006 and 2015 respectively.
 EER is expected to be a minimum of 10, with the exception of a few states.

 There is some variation in the required SEER and EER values depending on the location.
 For the State of California, government guidelines specify that a bare minimum value of SEER 14 and EER 11 must be maintained for air conditioning units.
 While these are the bare minimum values, efficient energy systems have SEER values in the range of 20-28 and EER in the range of 12-16.

 The relation between cost and SEER & EER value is directly proportional.
 The higher the SEER and EER, the more expensive you can expect the equipment to be.
 The cost component that goes up is typically reflected in the upfront payment you make, whether you’re buying it outright or paying for the HVAC unit in installments.

-While evaluating energy ratings is essential when you’re shopping for options, regular maintenance is are also critical to your unit’s performance.
+While evaluating energy ratings is essential when you’re shopping for options, regular maintenance is also critical to your unit’s performance.
 These ensure longevity and improved efficiency of your heating and cooling units.
-The professionals at Service Champions can help you keep your HVAC in top running order, so get in touch with us to discuss a maintenance schedule today!
+The professionals at Service Champions can help you keep your HVAC in top running order, so get in touch with us to schedule a maintenance today!